KylinKylinKylin/SUPACPP_Labs/Exercises/Lab1and2/README.md

 ## Contents
 AnalyseData.cpp: \
-This is the main file and will be used to call the CustomFunctions file.
+This is the main file and will be used to call the functiosn within the CustomFunctions file.

 CustomFunctions.cpp: \
-This file contains custom functions that will: read an input data file and fill vectors x and y to be used later, print a specified number of lines from the data file to the terminal and calculate the magnitude of the x and y variables outputing it as a vector of magnitudes.
+This file contains custom functions.
+- ReadData: reads an input data file and fill vectors x and y to be used later.
+- Printer: prints a specified number of lines from the data file to the terminal.
+- magnitudes: Calculates the magnitude of the x and y variables outputing it as a vector of magnitudes.
+- BestFit: Calculates the line of best fit for the data using the least squares method.
+Outputs to equation to the terminal and text file.

 CustomFunctions.h: \
 Header file corresponding to the CustomFunctions.cpp file.